lbiernac/ibex-demo-system-labs/lab0.md

-# Lab 0: Installing development software
+# Lab 0: Installing Development Software

 In this lab, we will install prerequisites for setting up your development environment on Windows, including the following:
 - Visual Studio Code